-Mississippi is not the first (or the 31st) state that springs to a data scientist’s mind.
-The number of STEM graduates is small.
-R&D investment is scarce.
+Mississippi may not be the first state that springs to a data scientist’s mind.
 Tech companies are few.
-In 2017, the CompTIA’s Cyberstates noted that 3.5% of the state’s workforce was in the tech industry – #50 in the country.
+In 2020, the CompTIA’s Cyberstates noted that 3.7% of the state’s workforce was in the tech industry – #50 in the country.
 It was also ranked #46 in innovation.

 Local organizations are trying to get some momentum going:

 - Innovate Mississippi is devoted to supporting emerging tech companies with capital and mentorship.
 It’s located in the Mississippi Innovation Hub in downtown Jackson, along with co-working spaces like Coalesce and Mantle.

 - Oxford benefits from the presence of the North Mississippi Enterprise Initiative (NMEI), University of Mississippi (Ole Miss) Insight Park, and The Edison.

-- And Mississippi Enterprise Technology (MSET) is using its ties to the Stennis Space Center to attract high-tech companies to the area and foster startups.
+- There is also Mississippi Enterprise Technology (MSET).
 The Gulf Coast is also home to the Innovation Center.

 Data Science Research & Initiatives at Mississippi Universities

-The public university system has developed pockets of data science expertise, with Mississippi State University (MSU)’s High Performance Computing Collaboratory (HPC²) leading the way.
+The public university system has developed pockets of data science expertise, with Mississippi State University (MSU)’s High Performance Computing Collaboratory (HPC²) as a major player.